Mount Banahaw: Pollution

 Due to incessant climbing activity the mountain trails have become littered with trash.
 In March 2004, the Department of Environment and Natural Resources ordered a 5-year suspension of hiking activity in the mountains, covering the Dolores and Sariaya trails.
 Reopening was delayed was then scheduled to March 2012, but was further extended to February 2015.
 Some sections of the mountain were reopened to hikers in 2019, and the mountain observed seasonal openings due to the mountain's religious significance, but most sections of the mountain still remain closed.

-Endemic fauna
+Biodiversity

 Frogs endemic to Mount Banahaw include Platymantis banahao, Platymantis indeprensus, Platymantis montanus, Platymantis naomii, and Platymantis pseudodorsalis.

+Reptiles

+The Banahao forest skink (Parvoscincus banahaoensis) is a species of skink endemic to Mount Banahao, Philippines.

+Mammals

+Mount Banahaw-San Cristobal Protected Landscape is home to four endemic rodents: the Banahaw tree mouse (Musseromys gulantang), the Banahaw tweezer-beaked rat (Rhychomys banaho), the Banahaw forest mouse (Apomys banahao), and the Banahaw lowland forest mouse (Apomys magnus).